-Now, Seville is the capital of the province and the Autonomous Community of Andalusia.
-It is the fourth city of Spain in number of inhabitants, surpassing 705,000.
+Now, Seville is the capital of the province of Andalusia.
+It is the fourth biggest city in Spain with over 700,000 inhabitants.
 It has the largest old town in the country and one of the three largest in Europe, and has a great historical and cultural heritage.

-The capital of Seville is bright, warm and vital.
-The visitors share the moments of leisure with the Sevillians, since life is always done outdoors, for good weather and, above all, for the extroverted and cheerful nature of the citizens.
-Good proof of this is that Seville (its universities) is one of the first three destinations chosen by Erasmus students from all over Europe.
+Seville is bright, warm and vital.
+Visitors share their moments of leisure with the Sevillians, since life there is usually enjoyed outdoors…with good weather and fun-loving locals.
+Seville and its universities are so popular that it is is one of the first three destinations chosen by Erasmus students from all over Europe!